Social Sciences

 to ?bring the world?s research online, available to all, for free? and

-the way researchers themselves might conceive of and use the
+researchers themselves might conceive of and use the

 network as a way of discussing and sharing research within what they